RobMink/BabyBeltPro/documentation/bbpv2_build_guide.md

 <img src="./images/build_guide/gantry-mount-1b.png" width="400"/><img src="./images/build_guide/gantry-mount-1.png" width="400"/>

 - If needed, push the nuts completely into the holes using a 2mm Hex key (same size used to drive M2.5 screws).
 Then, use the key to make sure the nuts are aligned by pushing it through the frame openings.

+>[!Note]
+> If you ignored us eairlier and tightened the screws holding the rails to the gantry brackets go ahead and loosen them up now so you do not break the parts pushing them over the frame.

 - Slide the gantry over top of the frame, line up the upper gantry mounting holes with the top (Pointy end) holes on both sides of the gantry.
 Install a **M3x30 screw** into this hole on each side.
 Do not tighten completely.